rust-lang/reference/src/items/associated-items.md

 r[items.associated.type.def]
-An *associated type definition* defines a type alias for the implementation of a trait on a type
+An *associated type definition* defines a type alias for the implementation of a trait on a type.

 r[items.associated.type.def.restriction]
 They are written similarly to an *associated type declaration*, but cannot contain `Bounds`, but instead must contain a `Type`: